 There's something about Alienware that says gaming; you know the true purpose of the machine is to crank the resolution up as high as possible and watch as the FPS doesn't drop an inch.

-The current Alienware lineup – the m13, m15, and m17 – showcase this philosophy perfectly.
+An upgrade from Alienware's previous lineup – the m13, m15, and m17 – the new R4 models showcase this philosophy perfectly.
 Our preference has to be the middle option, however, as it balances having a big screen without also having a laptop that's essentially a desktop.
 Our Alienware m15 R4 review (opens in new tab) says it "remains a top dog in the world of gaming laptops."

-From the huge array of ports – from Ethernet to Thunderbolt to HDMI – to the customisable keyboard and controls, this laptop has you covered, and then some.
+From the huge array of ports – from Ethernet to Thunderbolt to HDMI – to the customizable keyboard and controls, this laptop has you covered, and then some.
 The cooling system has been specially designed to deal with the most demanding tasks, too, ensuring you get every ounce of performance you need.
-It really doesn't get much better.
+It really doesn't get much better than this.

 High-resolution screens are a nice added bonus on a gaming laptop as well, but it's important to keep in mind that high frame rates are far more important when gaming on the go – so it's pretty pointless plumping for a laptop with a 4K screen if it doesn't have the interior hardware to power games on it.